-Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in a loss to the Company.
-The Company's exposure to credit risk arises primarily from loans to subsidiaries, trade and other receivables and bank balances.
+Credit risk refers to risk that a counterparty will default on its contractual obligations to repay amounts owing to Company resulting in a loss to the Company.
+The Company's exposure to credit risk arises primarily from bank balances.
 The Company transacts only with recognised and creditworthy counterparties.
 The Company place the cash deposits with reputable banks and financial institutions with high credit ratings assigned by international credit rating agencies.

-The Company considers the probability of default upon initial recognition of asset and at each reporting date, assesses whether there has been a significant increase in credit risk since initial recognition.
+The Company considers the probability of default upon initial recognition of asset and at each reporting date, the Company assesses whether the credit risk of a financial instrument has increased significantly since initial recognition.
 When credit risk has increased significantly since initial recognition, loss allowance is measured at an amount equal to lifetime ECLs.

 When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating ECLs, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information and analysis, based on the Company's historical experience and informed credit assessment and includes forward-looking information such as the following:
+This includes both quantitative and qualitative information and analysis, based on the Company's historical experience and informed credit assessment and includes forward-looking information.